 “As a result, some participants may have experienced postactivation potentiation, whereas others experienced fatigue or postactivation depression.
 This could be the result of differences in fitness levels among our subject pool.
 Approximately 20% of the subjects were identified as sedentary.
 Indeed, the ability to capitalize on postactivation potentiation is related to, among other factors, training background, number of type II muscle fibers, and strength levels,” the researchers stated.

-So what does this mean for coaches and trainers?
 There could be potential application for athletes on on the court or field, especially in basketball and volleyball where the vertical jump is often used.
 But is this practical?
 Would athletes need to foam roll during their time outs or rest periods?
 Probably not.

 Because there was no difference in performance five minutes after foam rolling and/or dynamic stretching, which agrees with some of the previous research, the researchers concluded, “Because there was no synergistic effect of FR [foam rolling] and DS [dynamic stretching] on performance and previous studies have shown acute enhancement in ROM after DS, the use of FR may be better suited for other times throughout the day rather than being a part of the warm-up.”